docsdevbr/grafana-doc-pt-br/docs/sources/developers/http_api/team.md

 - All authenticated users are able to view details of teams they are a member of.
 - Organization Admins are able to manage all teams and team members.
-- If you enable `editors_can_admin` configuration flag, then Organization Editors can create teams and manage teams where they are Admin.
-  - If you enable `editors_can_admin` configuration flag, Editors can find out whether a team that they are not members of exists by trying to create a team with the same name.

 > If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
-Refer to [Role-based access control permissions]({{< relref "/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes" >}}) for more information.
+Refer to [Role-based access control permissions](/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes/) for more information.

 ## Team Search With Paging